nicholaspufal/salario-liquido-ios-app/README.markdown

 # Salário líquido - iOS app

-This is my first experiment in iOS land :)
+This is my first experiment in iOS land so beware: **this code needs A LOT of ❤️**

 It uses a Node.js module that I created to calculate net salaries in Brazil (check [salario-liquido](https://github.com/nicholaspufal/salario-liquido) for more details) which is exposed through a simple service ([salario-liquido-service](https://github.com/nicholaspufal/salario-liquido-service)).